NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/editBot.md

 > [!NOTE]
 > Custom agents can be created and added to the bot.
 Once an agent is created, it will be automatically listed here.

+### 1.4 Prompts
+This section allows the user to add prompts that will persistently be added to each chat and interaction with the bot.
+For example, if the user adds the prompt for the custom bot to answer only in French, the bot will do as instructed for every interaction.

+[add screenshot]

+The instruction above will result in a French-only answer by the bot as shown:

+[add screenshot]

-### 1.4 RAG
+### 1.5 RAG
 RAG configurations can be updated for the custom bot.
-This allows selection of sources and other context-related settings that can impact output quality, providing maximum control and flexibility for developers.
+This allows selection of sources and other context-related settings that can impact output quality, providing maximum control and flexibility for users.

 ![editBot](editBot/05_rag.png)